-Costco was founded in 1976 by the name of Price club.
+Costco was founded in 1976 by the name of Price Club.
 Since its inception, Costco has become the fifth-largest retailer globally.
-It has been recently ranked among the Top 10 fortune 500 companies in the USA.
-So what is it that Costco does that has made it so successful and what is so unique about Costco's business model that the competition has not been able to replicate.
+It has been recently ranked among the Top 10 Fortune 500 companies in the USA.
+So what is it that Costco does that has made it so successful, and what is so unique about Costco's business model that the competition has not been able to replicate?

 Costco, per se, is a wholesale retailer selling across 12 countries and 804 locations.
 But scale is not the only thing that has helped Costco achieve the heights of success.
 Costco's business model is a well-thought-out strategic piece that has been at the center of the enormous revenues Costco earns.
+Costco offers products in several categories, some of which are listed below:

 - Clothing